arvydas/blinkstick-python/README.rst

 BlinkStick Python interface to control devices connected to the computer.

 What is BlinkStick?
-Check it out here:
+It's a DIY USB RGB LED device.
+More info about it here:

 http://www.blinkstick.com